rahmancdp/Openshift-basics-to-pro/Docker/Docker.md

 ## Great Job, Now start with the examples folder to write your first Dockerfile and move to the next examples.
 Happy Learning :)

-### Clone this repository and move to example folder
+### Clone this repository and move to Openshift-basics-to-pro folder

 ```
 git clone https://github.com/rahmancdp/Openshift-basics-to-pro.git